independo-gmbh/capacitor-voice-recorder/README.md

 ## Requirements

-- Android builds require Java 21 (recommended). `npm run verify:android` requires a Java version supported by the bundled Gradle wrapper (currently up to Java 24).
+- Android builds require Java 21 (recommended). `npm run verify:android` requires a Java version supported by the bundled Gradle wrapper (currently Java 21–24, with Java 21 recommended).
 ## Configuration

 ### Using with Android